Using the Leg-Yield to Fix Unbalanced Canter Transitions

 If your horse tends to hollow, pick up the wrong lead, or gets tense when you ask for canter, adding a leg-yield beforehand can make all the difference.
 It’s especially helpful for young or green horses, like Poppy, the lovely 6-year-old mare we’re working with here.

-The leg-yield is the perfect set up for the canter transition because it establishes inside leg to outside rein connection.
+The leg-yield is the perfect setup for the canter transition because it establishes inside leg to outside rein connection.
 This allows you to set up your canter depart from a place of balance and activity.

 For horses that feel sucked back or hollow, or who are still learning how to stay round in transitions, this exercise is a great way to prepare the body before asking for canter.

-Here’s how to ride it:
+Here’s how to ride the Leg-Yield to Canter:

 • Start in a forward, rhythmic trot.
 Get the contact and tempo you want before asking for canter.